 I learned that for a little bit of money (a lot less than I spend on the other parts of the miniature hobby), I have the convenience of a photo studio system that just works well.

-The best part is that if you choose the right light box, it doesn’t take up a lot of space.
+The best part is that if you choose the right light box or light tent, it doesn’t take up a lot of space.
 In fact, the ones I recommend here are all portable!